coedun/GPT-Chatbot/README.md

 ---
 ### Requirements
 Works with Python 3.11.5 and lower.
 Designed to use parallel processing but if GPUs aren't available then it's also possible to run on google collab.

+Missing from directory:
+- wizard_of_oz.txt

+Can be obtained by downloading the wizard of oz plaintext from Gutenburg: https://www.gutenberg.org/ebooks/22566 and removing text unrelated to the story.